Meet the Head & Students

 Head of Sixth Form

-How do you prepare students for the rigours of A Levels and beyond?
+How do you prepare students for the rigours of SIXTH FORM STUDY and beyond?

 What makes the Sixth Form at Claires Court different?